BibianaLee/Medsci-736/README.md

 ## Expected Output

 ##Limitations
    - The analysis and graph produced are for demonstrative purposes only.
 This is a prototype.
+   - This prototype only checks for **#** and empty spaces.
+Other characters such as a @ may not detected by the software while parsing it is therefore advised that the user manually checks the file first
    - The graph output is labeled "Your Graph" and will need to be manually re-named
    - Once a file is in the programme it will be parsed and analyzed and it must run its course before you can quit and load another seperate file